Ultra-Orthodox drafting, Haredim, Religious Zionism, Opinion

 But why are we talking about recruiting Haredim now?
 What suddenly made the topic so hot and explosive?
 At first glance, the answer seems simple – there's a war now, and there's a severe shortage of manpower.
 How can one see a father of ten children sacrificing himself in Lebanon, while a young Haredi avoids conscription?

-But with hand on heart, does the argument that has just erupted advance the solution to the problem or delay it?
+But – does the argument that has just erupted advance the solution to the problem or delay it?
 Anyone who has genuinely and sincerely tried to promote solutions repeatedly testifies that this type of discussion pushes the ultra-Orthodox away from the gates of the IDF recruitment center rather than bringing them closer.
 Not the concern for Israel's security has brought this discussion to the forefront right now, when Israeli society is yearning for unifying discourse.
 It's not hard to see who the forces are juggling here in the public consciousness and rubbing their hands with glee when they succeed in inciting the heroes of Religious Zionism against the Haredi public.

 At the military station, at the hands of Benyamini and Guetta, they will never ask how it happens that an Israeli Chief of Staff, earning more than 100,000 NIS a month (twice the Prime Minister's salary), to ensure that the soldiers at the Nahal Oz outpost maintain readiness at dawn on October 7 – is still managing the event – and not only was he not immediately dismissed from his position and a criminal investigation opened against him (as happens, for example, with an engineer who was negligent and a building under his responsibility collapsed), but he appoints his successors and he will decide when he will deign to leave his position.